Why Dayara Bugyal turns into a Fairyland in Winter

 10. Is there an option to offload my backpack on this trek?

 Yes, there is an option to offload your backpack.
 This will cost Rs.250 per day + 5% GST if you inform us in advance.
 If you decide to offload once you reach Lohajung, the amount will be Rs.335 per day + 5% GST.
 The offloaded bag should not weigh more than 9 kg.
 Strolleys, duffel bags, suitcases etc. are not allowed.
+Online offloading in advance is possible up to two days prior to the trek start date.
 We suggest you read “5 Tips to make Carrying your Trekking Backpack Easy” before making a decision.

 11. Can I take my child along on this trek?
 What is the age limit?